-- (i) Market factors such as a decrease in the price of gold or an increase in market interest rates: - (ii) The carrying value of the Company's net assets exceeding the Company's market capitalization; and - (iii) The net cash flows generated by the assets being less than expected.
+- (i) Market factors such as a decrease in the price of gold or an increase in market interest rates: - (ii) Whether the carrying value of the Company's net assets exceeding the Company's market capitalization; and - (iii) The net cash flows generated by the assets being less than expected.

-The Company has concluded that, as at September 30, 2015, there are indicators of impairment of the Company's Songjiagou Gold Mine (Note 9) which comprises the Company's sole cash generating unit.
+The Company has concluded that, as at September 30, 2016, there are indicators of impairment of the Company's Songjiagou Gold Mine (Note 9) which comprises the Company's sole cash generating unit.

-To determine the recoverable amount of the Company's mining assets, the Company makes estimates of discounted future cash flows expected to be derived from the Songjiagou Gold Mine.
+To determine the recoverable amount of the Company's mining assets, the Company makes estimates of the fair value less cost to sell determined based on discounted future cash flows expected to be derived from the Songjiagou Gold Mine.
 These projected cash flows make assumptions regarding future gold prices, the grade and recovery achieved from the ore mined, life of mine, future operating costs, future capital expenditures, and discount rates.
 The Company has determined that the recoverable amount exceeds the carrying value; however, significant revisions to these assumptions may result in the recognition of impairment.
 The resource estimate, grade, recovery, and life of mine that is expected to be achieved is based on the most recent technical report completed by a firm of independent consulting engineers.
 To date the Company has not achieved all the assumptions contained in the technical report.